YS181818/CAKUT_diagnosis/README.md

 Model Description：
 ------
-We adopt the transfer learning to finetune a deep learning classification network based on a pre-trained VGG16 model for learning discriminative features from individual 2D ultrasound images and estimating instance-level classification scores.
+We adopt the transfer learning to finetune a deep learning classification network based on a pre-trained VGG16 model for learning discriminative features from individual 2D ultrasound images and estimating instance-level classification scores.<br>
 Then, a mean pooling operator is adopted to fuse the multiple instance-level classification scores for generating an overall (bag-level) classification score for each subject.